Exploring the World from the American West

 Such are my interests and my motivations.
 (Who wouldn't care about these things?)
 Such is how to understand my activities.
-This is an answer to the question "What do you do?"
-This is an answer to the question, not "what do you do for a living," but "what do you do with living?"
+This is an answer to, not "What do you do for a living?" but "What do you do with living?"

 Like others I have a job, and I am a high school graduate.
 I had other academic experiences, long ago.
-I studied the physical sciences; it might have been biological sciences.
-But I do not define myself by a job title, or by a high school, or by having done time at some university or other decades ago, or by a job title.
+But I do not define myself by a high school, or by having done time at some university or other decades ago, or by a job title.
 I am happy to say I attended the excellent Wooden Boat School in Maine during two summers.
 You can say I am a graduate of the Wooden Boat School.